10 Flowers to Plant Right Now

 Chrysanthemums (nicknamed "mums") are very easy to grow and come in a vast array of color and size.
-They can tolerate light frosts so they compliment the fall garden oerfectly.
-Autumn varieties prefer full to partial sun and moist soil.
+They can tolerate light frosts so they compliment the fall garden perfectly.
+Autumn varieties enjoy full to partial sun and moist soil.

 Cosmos are very pretty flowers for the fall but cannot tolerate frost.
 They are drought tolerant and depending on the variety, will grow from 1 to 3 feet tall.
 Prefer full sun.

 Another beautiful and easy to grow flower, daisies look best when planted in groups or clumps.
 They are rarely affected by pests or diseases and are frost tolerant.
 Plant in rich, well-drained soil with plenty of sunshine.

 While not frost tolerant, marigolds come in beautiful fall reds, golds, and yellows.
 They will last until the first frost.
 Generally, marigolds are considered good companion plants for keeping pests away from vegetable gardens.
 They prefer full to partial sun and rich, well-drained soil.

 Pansies are one of my favorite ornamental flowers.
 They have a delicate appearance and come in many different color combinations.
 Low maintenance, they can even survive past the first frost.
-They prefer full to partial sun and moist soil.
+They like full to partial sun and moist soil.

 Trumpet-shaped and colorful, petunias are a well-liked flower.
 The violet-flowered petunia is frost tolerant, but other types will last until the first frost.
 They prefer full sun but can tolerate partial shade.

 A front yard favorite, snapdragons produce an abundance of flowers in bright colors and enjoy cool fall weather.
 They can tolerate a heavy frost.
 They grow 1.5 to 3 feet tall and prefer full sun.

 These flowers will keep your garden looking fresh for the next couple months.
 As an aside, the fall is also prime time to start thinking about spring flowers.
 Plan ahead and plant spring bulbs in October.